crystal-lang/rfcs/text/0014-general-timeouts.md

 ABA issue in practice.
 For example, an UInt32 word with a 1 bit flag would need 2,147,483,648 iterations!

+For our use case, we can do with incrementing the value when we set the timeout only, the flag is enough to prevent multiple threads to unset the timeout, but we must increment the value when we set the timeout again so another thread trying to unset the timeout won't mistaken the new set timeout with an older one.

-The counterpart is that every waiter and timer event must know the actual atomic value, thereafter called `cancelation token`, to be able to resolve the timeout.
+The counterpart is that every waiter and timer event must know the current atomic value (thereafter called `cancelation token`) to be able to resolve the timeout.

 > [!NOTE]
 > Alternatively, we could allocate the atomic in the HEAP, but then every